CpuJP/SiasaMicroservices/README.md

 11. **[grafana](http://localhost:3000) ->** This microservice provided by a third party helps us graphically see relevant information about our architecture in different dashboards provided by the community.

+12. **[RFID Module](https://github.com/CpuJP/SiasaMicroservices/tree/siasa-rfid-module) ->**  This module is responsible for the communication between the Arduino Hardware and the SIASA Software.

 ## Front-End proposal
 The frontendof SIASA has been created by my colleague Cristhian Montejo, who, like me, aspires to the title of Systems Engineer.